Kalomira: 2003–2004: Fame Story, Kalomira, and Lampsi

-2004–2006: First albums and television

 Kalomira performed in Thessaloniki’s FOCUS from July 8 to August 14.
 While entertaining audiences by night, she was recording her first album by day.
 Outside of Greece, Kalomira has appeared on NBC’s "Today Show" and "Access Hollywood" during the events of the 2004 Summer Olympics in Athens, UPN's Greek Parade where she sang live and was interviewed, Fox News, was in the "Washington Post", "Newsday" and "New York Times" and most currently featured on Oprah for her Eurovision Performance, along with a number of other shows and websites.
-On September 1, 2004, Kalomira released her 15-track first album Kalomira, which went gold.
+On September 1, 2004, Kalomira released her 15-track debut album Kalomira, which went gold in Greece and Cyprus.
+Her lead single, "Nomizeis", became an instant hit and topping the charts in Greece.
+Next singles from the album was the songs "Ego eimai i Kalomira", "Pethaino Gia Sena", "Proti Mou Fora" and the christmas "Kai Tou Hronou".
 She then toured Greece accompanied by the rest of the "Fame Story" participants with appearances in Athens's "Thalassa".
 In the same year, she closed her season at the REX studio with Despina Vandi and Thanos Petrelis.
 Kalomira received good reviews from critics and was awarded "Woman of the Year – Best Newcomer" by Life and Style magazine.
 Also in 2004, she had a minor credited role in the longest-running Greek TV drama series Lampsi, playing the part of Jennifer Drakou for 30 episodes, where veteran director Nikos Foskolos compared her to Aliki Vougiouklaki.
 Also, Kalomira performed twice in Herodium theatre like a surprise cake for Dionysis Savvopoulos's birthday and she sang Marilyn Monroe's song, "Happy Birthday Mr. President".